Helping Decarbonize Industries: How Converting Waste Heat Helps the Earth & Your Business

 (Photo: Exergy International)

 Waste heat recovery is not new.
 But the market conditions, emissions standards, and maturation of ORC technology have made reducing scope 2 emissions through innovative waste heat to power projects a strategic ESG win.
-With companies across the globe declaring net-zero carbon commitments in the coming decades, and more renewable energy projects coming online, one question still lingers: what is being done today on existing assets to enable a revenue-positive energy transition?
+With companies across the globe declaring net-zero carbon commitments in the coming decades, and more renewable energy projects and decarbonization technologies coming online, Terrapin wants to know: what are you doing with your valuable waste heat?